AuDigitalHealth/ci-medicare-records/README.md

-# CI FHIR STU3
+# CI Medicare Records

 ## Overview
-This repository is ‘current state’ of HL7™ FHIR® Release 3 (STU) artefacts authored and maintained by the Clinical Informatics team at the Australian Digital Health Agency.
-The contents are early working drafts that may have known issues and still be in development.
-These drafts are available for comment, review, and collaboration.
-Approved releases for use in implementation and in production systems are published on the Agency’s [developer centre]( https://developer.digitalhealth.gov.au/).
+This repository is TBD

 The contents of this repository include:
-- FHIR implementation guides, and where available the associated CDA implementation guide
+- FHIR implementation guide, and where available the associated CDA implementation guide
 - profiles
 - extensions
 - example resources conforming to the profiles or extensions